LyangHiga/pathfinding-visualizer/README.md

 - Change start/ target: Available only in mobile version.
 Just click in a free node to change start or target node.
 - Slider to change Alpha Value
   - Alpha == 0 : Best First Search
+  - 0 < Alpha < 1 : A\*
   - Alpha == 1 : Dijkstra
+- Bellman-Ford:
+  - Animation: Nodes in Gray were visited but their cost was not decreased, nodes in blue were visited and their cost was reduced.
+  - If a negative Cycle exists a message will be printed in console browser, besides that no path will be found.
+  - It's available only for negative weight grid.

 ### Keyboard Commands

-Just press one of the keys bellow and click in some node to change something.
+Just press one of the keys below and click on some node to change something.

-- S: Press 'S' and click in a free node to change start Node.
+- S: Press 'S' and click in a free node to change the start Node.
-- F: Press 'F' and click in a free node to change final/ target Node.
+- T: Press 'T' and click in a free node to change the target Node.
-- W: Press 'W' and click and click in free nodes to create as many walls you like.
+- W: Press 'W' and click and click in free nodes to create as many walls as you like.

 ### Algorithms And Data Structures

 All algorithms and data structures are implemented as they used to be taught [1][2][6][7], all code is available in this repo.
-I think the main observations are in Best-first Search and A*, I use Manhattan Distance as heuristic, in A* to scale the function f, which we want to minimize:
+I think the main observations are in Best-first Search and A*, I use Manhattan Distance as a heuristic, in A* to scale the function f, which we want to minimize:

 g: edge costs and h: Manhattan Distance